 If you wish to edit a Custom JS Action used in experiences, you will need to first go through all experiences that contain the action and remove it, or delete the experience in question.
 Once the action has been removed from all experiences it can be edited again.

-When a Custom Action is clicked the event history will be sent to both our internal Creator Analytics and a custom one if set up (like Google Analytics, for instance).
+When a Custom Action is clicked the event history will be sent to Google Analytics (or a different provider if a custom integration has been built there).

 Permitted characters are letters (both uppercase and lowercase), numbers, and special characters as used in URLs (., :, /, \, _, ?, &, -, +, *, =, #).
 Characters such as spaces and quotes must be avoided.